-The author/s acknowledge federal funding and support via the North Queensland Forestry Hub and the Cooperative Research Centre for Developing Northern Australia, which is part of the Australian Government's Cooperative Research Centre Program (CRCP).
+The author/s acknowledge the financial support of the Cooperative Research Centre for Developing Northern Australia which is part of the Australian Government's Cooperative Research Centre Program (CRCP).
 The CRCNA also acknowledges the financial and in-kind support of the project participants.